elliotperviz/cmms/README.md

 Demonstrating the calculation of equilibrium properties via molecular dynamics, implemented in the LAMMPS software package, through various examples
 1) Lattice constant of cubic diamond Silicon
-2) Diffusion coefficient and radial distribution function of Argon
+2) Diffusion coefficient and radial distribution function of Argon gas

 ### Quantum Mechanics